 When Tart stated the word outcast, Styrd’s shoulder slumped, becoming smaller in size than usual.

 “Young Orc,” Moca came up from behind Styrd, startling him.
 “You must understand this.
 Being accepted into a group that doesn’t like you is difficult.
 You don’t have to prove to them anything, nor attempt to make them like you.
-They will take advantage of your kindness, and stomp all over it like dirt.”
+They will take advantage of your kindness and stomp all over it like dirt.”

 Even I was listening in on their conversation, nodding my head in agreement.
-There was no point in trying to make someone like you, especially trying to prove to them that you are useful.
+There was no point in trying to make someone like you, especially trying to prove that you are useful.
 It just was a waste of time, and I could already see that it took too much effort to change one person’s mind.

 “Then what must I do?”

 I could tell that was something that has been bothering him for a very long time.
-“Yes.”
-I replied, catching their attention.
+“Yes,” I replied, catching their attention.
 “And it’s better that way that we leave this horrible place.”
 Squatting down, I allowed for all of them to get on.

-Stryd on the other hand was hesitating from getting on.
+Stryd, on the other hand, was hesitating from getting on.
 This was a big decision in his life, and it was something that no one can make for him.
 Even if I ordered him to get on, he would’ve been reluctant.
 It didn’t take long for Styrd to make a decision.
-He breathed in deeply, and let it all out.
+He breathed in deeply and let it all out.
 Then straightening his back, he held up his head as high as he could.

 It was pleasing to see the decision that he had made.
-I could tell it all from his body language, and when he took that first step, his eyes was filled with dedication.
+I could tell it all from his body language, and when he took that first step, his eyes were filled with dedication.
 His hand reached out and grabbed onto the side of my leg to climb onto my back.
 He scaled upwards and sat down.